Vision (comics): Publication history

 Vision first appeared in Young Avengers #5 (August 2005) and was created by Allan Heinberg and Jim Cheung.

-The exact details of the character's personality and mental make-up vary from writer to writer.
-While some writers, such as Heinberg and Dan Slott, write him as an entirely new character, other writers like Brian Michael Bendis (during the "Collective" storyline) and Ed Brubaker (in Captain America: Reborn) write him as if he is the original Vision in a new body (or at least has access to the original Vision's memories).
+The exact details of the character's personality and nature vary from writer to writer.
+While some writers, such as Heinberg and Dan Slott, write him as an entirely new character, other writers like Brian Michael Bendis (during the "Collective" storyline) and Ed Brubaker (in Captain America: Reborn) depict him as the original Vision in a new body, or at least having access to the original Vision's memories.

 Fictional character biography

-The Vision is a fusion of the old Vision's operating systems and the armor of adventurer Iron Lad, a teenage version of Kang the Conqueror who arrives in the present.
+The Vision is a fusion of the old Vision's operating systems and the armor of Iron Lad, a teenage version of Kang the Conqueror who arrives in the present.
 Through this merger, Iron Lad is able to access plans the Vision had created in the event of the Avengers' defeat.
 He uses these plans to assemble a new team of "Young Avengers".
-When Iron Lad is forced to remove his armor to stop Kang the Conqueror from tracking him, the Vision's operating system causes the armor to become a sentient being.
-When Iron Lad leaves the time period, he leaves the armor behind with the Vision's operating system activated.
+When Iron Lad is forced to remove his armor to stop Kang the Conqueror from tracking him, Vision's operating system causes the armor to become a sentient being.
+When Iron Lad leaves the time period, he leaves the armor behind with Vision's operating system activated.

-The new Vision opts to stay with the Young Avengers and serve as a mentor for them, though it is later revealed that (due to having Iron Lad's brainwave patterns as the basis for his personality) he is with the group due to his growing feelings of affection towards Cassie Lang, the superhero known as Stature.
-After the events of the "Civil War" storyline, the Vision travels the world posing as different people in order to gain a better understanding of who he is.
+Vision opts to stay with the Young Avengers and serve as a mentor for them, in part due to his feeling towards Cassie Lang.
+After the events of the "Civil War" storyline, Vision travels the world posing as different people in order to gain a better understanding of who he is.
 He then finds Cassie and declares his love, and states he has adopted the name "Jonas".
-During a later battle between the alien Skrulls and the Avengers, the Vision is shot through the head.
-He survives and joins with Nick Fury and S.H.I.E.L.D. alongside the other Young Avengers.